 An IABP is a short-term treatment.
 You may need it until your heart condition improves

-or until you can receive a more permanent treatment.
+or until you can get a more permanent treatment.
 Its use is rapidly growing.
-But
+But it’s

 Why might I need intra-aortic balloon pump therapy?

 IABP therapy is used to treat cardiogenic shock.
 That’s when your heart can’t pump